panaresium/ResourceBookingSystem/README.md

 ### Updating Existing Databases

-If you upgrade from an earlier version and encounter a database error such as `no such column: resource.tags`, your `site.db` file is missing a recent field.
+If you upgrade from an earlier version and encounter a database error such as `no such column: resource.tags`, `no such column: resource.image_filename`, or `no such column: floor_map.location`, your `site.db` file is missing recently added fields.

-Running `python init_setup.py` will now add this column automatically.
+Running `python init_setup.py` will now add these columns automatically.
 If you prefer you can also run the helper script directly:

 ```bash